dmbarbour/glas/docs/GlasCLI.md

 * **--conf** - inspect and debug the configuration, perhaps initialize one
 * **--cache** - manage installed applications and resources, clean up
-* **--db** - query, watch, or edit persistent data.
+* **--db** - query, browse, watch, or edit persistent data in the shared heap
-* **--rpc** - inspect RPC registries, perhaps issue some RPC calls directly from command line
+* **--rpc** - inspect RPC registries or issue RPC calls from command line
 * **--debug** - debug or manipulate running apps from the command line
-* **--trust** - tools to manage trust of scripts or app providers, adding, removing, or inspecting roles
+* **--trust** - tools to manage trust of scripts or app providers

 Heuristics to guide tooling: First, any function available via CLI tools must also be accessible within glas applications.
 This might involve introducing 'sys.refl.conf.\*' or similar methods.
 Even 'sys.refl.cli.help' and 'sys.refl.cli.version' may be included.
 Second, we should aim to keep glas executables small, assigning code bloat a significant weight.

 ## Implementation Roadmap

 The initial implementation of the glas executable must be developed outside the glas system.
-This implementation will lack many features, especially all the optimizations that would let transaction loops scale beyond a simple event dispatch loop.
-But it should be feasible to provide basic file system access and console IO, HTTP integration, simple persistent state, lazy evaluation of namespaces and simplistic caching, and loading of DVCS resources.
+This implementation will lack many features, especially the optimizations that would let transaction loops scale beyond a simple event dispatch loop.
+Fortunately, simple event dispatch loops are still very useful, and we can fully utilize a system between FFI, accelerators, and sparks.
+We also have access to conventional threaded applications.

-Ideally, we'll eventually bootstrap the glas executable by extracting another executable binary.
-Something like:

-    # build
-    /usr/bin/glas --run glas-bin > ~/.glas/tmp/glas
-    chmod +x ~/.glas/tmp/glas

-    # verify
-    ~/.glas/tmp/glas --run glas-bin | cmp ~/.glas/tmp/glas

-    # install
-    sudo mv ~/.glas/tmp/glas /usr/bin/glas

-Early forms of bootstrap could be adjusted to instead generate C or LLVM or similar to be further compiled instead of directly to executable format.
-But I hope to eliminate such dependencies.
+Ideally, we'll eventually bootstrap the glas executable within the glas system.
+Early forms of bootstrap could generate C or LLVM, but I hope to swiftly eliminate external dependencies and integrate relevant optimizations into the glas libraries.